simeononsecurity/simeononsecurity.ch/content/articles/data-privacy-battle-albine-blur-onerep-incogni/index.en.md

 Surfshark has invested heavily in Incogni's capabilities:

-- **GDPR and CCPA Expertise**: Specialized removal processes leveraging legal frameworks like GDPR (Europe) and CCPA (California) for faster, more enforceable removals
+- **GDPR and CCPA Expertise**: Specialized removal processes using legal frameworks like GDPR (Europe) and CCPA (California) for faster, more enforceable removals
 - **175+ Data Broker Coverage**: Comprehensive protection across risk mitigation, recruitment, people search, financial, and marketing data brokers
 - **Weekly Progress Reports**: More frequent updates compared to competitors, with detailed breakdown of removal status
 - **Integration with Surfshark VPN**: Bundled discounts available for users who combine Incogni with Surfshark VPN subscription